cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

 removed and several new items have been added.
 Please review the changes carefully when you use responses from both waves.

-Note that this changelog is a draft; as the survey instrument is finalized, this changelog will be updated to include all final changes.

 #### Consent Text

 The survey consent text has been altered to more clearly indicate that